-To save an image, push the Save button.
+To save an image, pull the trigger.

-Note Depending on the settings in (Settings) > Save options & storage, the following may happen:
+Note Depending on the settings in (Settings) > Save options & storage, the following may also happen:

 - A preview image is displayed before the image is saved. - An annotation tool or the annotation menu is displayed when the image has been saved.